-Prior to attending law school, Adam worked for United States Senator Chuck Grassley for over five years.
-In April 2000, Adam joined the Senator's staff as a Legislative Correspondent, handling a variety of issues, including agriculture, foreign affairs, labor, energy, ethanol, and international trade.
+Prior to attending law school, Adam worked for United States Senator Chuck Grassley for five years.
+In April 2000, Adam joined the Senator's staff as a Legislative Correspondent, handling a variety of issues.
 He was soon promoted to Legislative Aide.
 In that position, Adam was integrally involved in consideration of the 2002 Farm Bill.

 Adam graduated, summa cum laude, from the University of Northern Iowa in 1999, receiving his B.A. in Political Science.
 He received his J.D., with high distinction, from the University of Iowa in 2007.
 While at the University of Iowa, he was a member of the Iowa Law Review (2006-2007) and the Moot Court Board (2006-2007).

-Adam is a member of the Polk County, Iowa State and American Bar Associations.
+Adam is a member of the Polk County and Iowa State Bar Associations.
+He is also a member of the American Health Lawyers Association.
+Adam has been selected for inclusion in Super Lawyers as a Rising Star in the area of Health Care.
 Adam was admitted to the Iowa bar in 2008.